Melanoma Treatment - Immunotherapy

 Immunotherapy is a type of systemic therapy useful in the treatment of melanoma at high risk for recurrence and for metastatic melanoma.
 Immunotherapy treats the whole body by attempting to activate a person’s immune system so that it will destroy any melanoma cells within the body.

-Commonly prescribed immune stimulants include biologic agents, interferons and interleukins, which are administered in much higher doses than are usually present in the body.
+Commonly prescribed immune stimulants include biologic agents such as antibodies, interferons and interleukins, which are administered in much higher doses than are usually present in the body.

 - T-VEC (Imlygic®) received FDA approval in October 2015.
 Imlygic is a genetically modified oncolytic viral therapy indicated for the local treatment of unresectable cutaneous, subcutaneous and nodal lesions in patients whose melanoma has recurred after initial surgery.
 Imlygic is a genetically modified herpes simplex virus type 1 designed to replicate within tumors, causing tumors to rupture (cell death).
 Amgen's Assist® Program offers free medicines and co-pay assistance programs.

 - Ipi + Nivo (Ipilimumab® + Nivolumab®) combination received accelerated FDA approval in September 2015 based on improved response rates and progression-free survival in previously treated patients.